-Jonathan Payne is a senior manager at Jobs for the Future.
+Jonathan Payne is a Director at Jobs for the Future.

 His work focuses on youth apprenticeship and educator apprenticeship.
 His youth apprenticeship duties include collaborating with community partners to connect education to industry and create talent development solutions that help young people develop skills that are in demand in the labor market.
-His work in educator apprenticeship is helping to address K-12 teacher and paraprofessional shortages through Registered Apprenticeship.
+His work in educator apprenticeship is helping to address K-12 teacher and paraprofessional shortage and diversity issues through Registered Apprenticeship.

 Jonathan has designed and conducted two return on investment studies of Registered Apprenticeships sponsors.
 He is also one of the authors and a subject matter expert for JFF’s Possible Futures project, a middle-grades STEM career awareness and exploration program designed to help young people explore their postsecondary options.

-Jonathan has a PhD in public policy with a concentration in educational leadership from the University of Southern Maine.
-He also holds a master’s degree in teaching and learning from USM and a bachelor's degree in marine and freshwater biology from the University of New Hampshire.
+Jonathan has a PhD in public policy with a concentration in educational leadership and a master’s degree in teaching and learning from the University of Southern Maine.
+He also holds a bachelor's degree in marine and freshwater biology from the University of New Hampshire.